-Baking soda or sodium bicarbonate is a household staple with many different uses, including baking.
-Adding baking soda to a bath may help detox the body or relieve itching, irritation, or infections or just provide a detox.
+Baking soda is a household staple with many different uses.
+Adding a quarter cup of baking soda to a lukewarm bath and soaking for up to 40 minutes may relieve itching, irritation, or infections or just provide a detox.

 Even without adding baking soda to the water, soaking in a warm bath may have valuable therapeutic properties by warming a person’s muscles and helping them relax after a stressful day.

-A warm or hot bath can also promote sweating, which may help the body release toxins from the pores.
+A warm or hot bath can also promote sweating.

 A baking soda bath can be beneficial for many conditions, including:

 Many people experience yeast infections, but some symptoms, such as itching and swelling, can often make it difficult for a person to go about their daily activities.
 A baking soda bath may relieve symptoms and help people recover faster.